faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 differently, preferring network boards over IO boards.
 With modern hardware, a generally capable computer could be a standard configuration suitable for many application needs.

 This meant that with only a small number of physical hardware configurations, almost all applications could nicely be hosted.
-You just needed a big configuration general purpose computer and the facility of virtualisation meant each customer could carve out the preferred sized slice of cake available.
+You just needed a big configuration general purpose computer and the facility of virtualization meant each customer could carve out the preferred sized slice of cake available.

 High speed networking meant there was no problems the hosting provider being far from you.
 The real distance is the time taken to reach your customers of the application.
 For consumer facing applications the cloud offers content delivery networks, basically replicating often asked for information on the edges of the network near the customer.
 So that's an additional win for